apache/spark/docs/graphx-programming-guide.md

 The property graph is parameterized over the vertex (`VD`) and edge (`ED`) types.
 These are the types of the objects associated with each vertex and edge respectively.

-> GraphX optimizes the representation of vertex and edge types when they are plain old data types
+> GraphX optimizes the representation of vertex and edge types when they are primitive data types
 > (e.g., int, double, etc...) reducing the in memory footprint by storing them in specialized
 > arrays.